 Although mint sauce was originally served with lamb to cut the "mutton-ness" of the meat, the pairing stuck and the two have been together ever since.
-It is quite the British custom, and serving lamb without the accompanying green sauce in England is considered offensive and a slap in the face of tradition.
+It is quite the British custom, and serving lamb without the accompanying green sauce in England is considered a slap in the face of tradition.

-However, over time mint jelly has taken the place of homemade mint sauce in some places.
-Well, it is time to give up that nasty mint jelly and go with the real stuff.
+However, over time, mint jelly has taken the place of homemade mint sauce in some places.
+Well, it is time to give up that nasty mint jelly, and go with the real stuff.
 Homemade mint sauce is quite simple to make with just a few ingredients--fresh mint, sugar, and vinegar.
 It is a must with roast lamb but also goes well with other meats.

 - 3 large handfuls of mint leaves, (stems previously removed)

 Wash and shake the mint leaves, sprinkle them with the sugar, and chop the leaves rather finely.

 Transfer mint with sugar to a bowl.
 In a small saucepan, heat the vinegar over low heat, and pour it over the mint.

 Taste and add more sugar if you think the sauce is too sharp.
 Serve hot or cold with roasted lamb or other meats.